brunoclpinto/BUFY/docs/localization_and_accessibility.md

 2. **Grouping & decimal separators** – Derived from `LocaleConfig`.
 For unknown locales the CLI applies default separators (`.` decimal, `,` grouping) and prints a warning.
 3. **Date styles** – The locale determines the short date pattern shown in summaries (`YYYY-MM-DD` vs. `DD/MM/YYYY`).
 CLI output always includes four-digit years to avoid ambiguity.
 4. **Week anchors** – `LocaleConfig.first_weekday` informs weekly budget windows so totals align with the user’s cultural expectations.
-5. **Disclosures** – Budget summaries and forecasts include a footer listing: valuation policy, FX rate source/date, and any tolerance fallback that was invoked.
-This guarantees every total can be audited.
+5. **Disclosures** – Budget summaries and forecasts include a footer listing the active valuation policy (transaction/report/custom date) so readers understand the reporting context.
+FX rates are no longer stored or applied automatically.

 ## Screen Reader Conventions